038 – Understanding leisure’s impacts on sources of life worth living

 Conclusion

-Contrary to the Western interpretation of ikigai that focuses more on work, this study of Shinichi and his colleagues shows that there are other sources of ikigai and that leisure has an influence on these sources.
+Unlike the Western view of ikigai mostly tied to work, this study of Shinichi and his colleagues shows that there are other sources of ikigai and that leisure has an influence on these sources.
 Leisure activities can be a form of motivation for people to do better at their jobs because they consider it a reward after going through all the stressful activities.
 Leisure can also be a way to develop meaningful relationships and experiences that can lead to the feeling of ikigai.

 >